-The Master Plan for the Schuylkill Banks trail and greenway was finalized in March of 2003.
-The original destination of the trail was Fort Mifflin, a National Historic Landmark situated at the confluence of the Schuylkill and Delaware Rivers.
+The Master Plan for the Schuylkill Banks trail and greenway was finalized in March of 2003 and plans for the trail terminating at Fort Mifflin, a National Historic Landmark situated at the confluence of the Schuylkill and Delaware Rivers.

 Philadelphia has undergone some major improvements since 2003.
 Along with the expansion of housing and employment in Center City, the Navy Yard has been redeveloped into a successful commerce center.
 FDR Park has been renovated and serves a growing user base.
 The Philadelphia International Airport has expanded and continues to be a major hub for airlines.